apache/iotdb/docs/Community-Powered By.md

 ### Companies and Organizations
 To add yourself to the list, please email dev@iotdb.apache.org with your organization name, URL, a list of which IoTDB components you are using, and a short description of your use case.

-- Tsinghua University Institute for Data Science – Industrial Big Data Research Center that initially launched IoTDB
+- School of Software (Tsinghua University), and National Engineering Laboratery for Big Data Software  that initially launched IoTDB
 	- We have both graduate students and a team of professional software engineers working on the stack